CarterEVERYTHING-Codes/ClassVote/README.md

             *   `localhost`
             *   `localhost:*` (wildcard for any port)
             *   `http://localhost:YOUR_PORT_NUMBER` (e.g., `http://localhost:9002`)
             *   **If using Google Cloud Workstations or similar port-forwarding:** Add the specific `https://<your-workstation-subdomain>.cloudworkstations.dev/*` pattern that appears in the error message (e.g., `https://6000-my-workstation.cluster-xyz.cloudworkstations.dev/*`).
+Make sure to include `https://` and the trailing `/*`.
         *   Under **API restrictions**, if "Restrict key" is chosen, ensure **"Identity Toolkit API"** is in the list of allowed APIs.
 "Don't restrict key" is often simpler for development (but less secure for production).
         *   **Click SAVE at the bottom of the GCP page.** Changes can take a few minutes to propagate.

     *   **Troubleshooting "The requested action is invalid" error (on `...firebaseapp.com/__/auth/handler` page):**
-        This usually means an issue with your `firebaseConfig` values in `src/lib/firebase.ts` or your Google Sign-In provider setup in Firebase.
+        This usually means an issue with your `firebaseConfig` values in `src/lib/firebase.ts` or your Google Sign-In provider setup in Firebase, or deeper settings in Google Cloud.
         1.  **Re-verify `apiKey` and `authDomain` in `src/lib/firebase.ts`:** This is the MOST critical.
 Go to Firebase Console > Project settings (gear icon) > General > Your apps > Web App.
 Compare the `apiKey` and `authDomain` there with what's in your file.
 They MUST be IDENTICAL.
 The `authDomain` should be `YOUR_PROJECT_ID.firebaseapp.com`.
         2.  **Check Google Sign-In Provider in Firebase Console:** Go to Authentication > Sign-in method > Google.
             *   Ensure it's "Enabled".